The ultimate guide to Dekton® countertops

 Unfortunately, you can’t.
 This would affect the worktop’s use and increase the price.
 But also, different surface thicknesses are manufactured in different batches.
 So, your worktop and splashback or upstand wouldn’t be a perfect colour match if they were different thicknesses.

-Dekton® comes in a large slab size, meaning fewer joins
+Dekton® comes in a large slab size, meaning less joins

 All Dekton® slabs come in a larger than average size of 3150mm x 1440mm.
 This means it can cover large areas with fewer cuts and joins than most other worktop materials.